PicsArt/cppbind/docs/05_detailed_info/04_gen_actions.rst

 Generation instructions
 ^^^^^^^^^^^^^^^^^^^^^^^

-CppBind uses doxygen comments for defining API for the given entity.
+CppBind uses doxygen style comments for defining API for the given entity.
 CppBind API must contain **__API__** tag.
 Everything after **__API__** are instructions for CppBind.
 For defining an API we use variables from :doc:`Variable Definitions </05_detailed_info/03_var_def>`.
 CppBind uses them to know what should be generated, where the generated files should be saved, etc.